 Increasingly, solar energy is becoming a more accessible and affordable technology to generate local electricity.
 Beyond generating clean electricity, solar energy systems can also have local economic impacts.
 Residents and businesses who install solar panels on their rooftops receive the economic benefit of free electricity generation.
-Local installations also increase local job opportunities.
+Local installations also create local job opportunities.
 Xcel Energy offers income-qualified incentive programs for both rooftop solar installations and participation in community solar gardens, increasing access to affordable electricity generation for more people.
-Solar offers additional resilience benefits to the local community members.
-Installations can be designed so that during times of power outages, solar can be paired with a back-up battery system to continue to provide electricity to a home, business, or critical infrastructure.
+Solar offers additional resilience benefits to local community members.
+Installations can be designed so that during times of power outages solar can be paired with a back-up battery system to continue to provide electricity to a home, business, or critical infrastructure.

 Saint Paul has a good rooftop solar resource.
 If solar were installed on all rooftops with a decent rooftop potential, there could be a solar capacity greater than 800 MW, or about 40% of the city's total electricity consumption.
-The ten largest buildings alone have enough solar potential to achieve close to 1.5% of the city's electricity consumption.
+The ten largest buildings alone could have enough solar potential to achieve close to 1.5% of the city's electricity consumption with space available for approximately 26 MW of capacity.
+This plan recommends 100 MW of capacity be installed on commercial rooftops, which would require about 25% of the total available roof space.
+The map at right shows the solar resource potential for all building rooftops across the city.

 Annual installations of rooftop solar have grown rapidly since 2010.
 The graph at the right illustrates both the annual increase in installations of rooftop solar energy systems and the cumulative capacity of solar energy within the city.
-The current capacity of solar in St. Paul is approximately 7.1 MW.
+The current capacity of solar in Saint Paul is approximately 7.1 MW.
 This trend is expected to continue as the cost of installations decline and more people choose to participate in solar.